nuuuwan/news_lk3_data/README.md

 *2024-02-15 06:15:00* · [`adaderanalk`](https://www.adaderana.lk/news/97279/main-accomplice-of-kudu-salindu-repatriated-from-dubai) · `en`

-Criminal gang member Piyum Hasthika alias “Piyuma”, who was in hiding in Dubai, was repatriated to Sri Lanka in the early hours of Thursday (Feb.15).
+Criminal gang member Piyum Hasthika alias “Piyuma”, who was in hiding in Dubai, UAE, was repatriated to Sri Lanka in the early hours of Thursday (Feb.15).

-A special team of the Criminal Investigation Department (CID) had brought “Piyuma” back to the island, the Public Security Ministry said.
+He is reportedly the main accomplice of the notorious underworld figure and drug trafficker Salindu Malshika Gunaratne alias “Kudu Salindu,” who is also currently in the custody of the CID.

-He is reportedly the main accomplice of the notorious underworld figure Salindu Malshika alias “Kudu Salindu,” who is also currently in the custody of the CID.
+According to the Public Security Ministry, “Piyuma” was brought back to the island by a special team of the Criminal Investigation Department (CID).

-A team of officers from the CID had left for Madagascar on 11 March 2023 to repatriate Sri Lankan drug kingpin Nadun Chinthaka alias ‘Harak Kata’ and his infamous accomplice Salindu Malshitha Gunaratne, alias ‘Kudu Salindu’, who were arrested while on a visit to the island off the southeastern coast of Africa.
+The CID sleuths and the deportee reached the Bandaranaike International Airport (BIA) in Katunayake around 4.50 a.m. via a SriLankan Airlines flight.
+Three hours later, “Piyuma” was escorted to the CID headquarters for onward interrogations.

-The CID officers later returned to Sri Lanka with the notorious drug dealers on 15 March, and obtained an order under the Prevention of Terrorism Act (PTA) to detain the duo for 90 days.
+According to Sri Lanka Police, “Piyuma” was first arrested in 2018 for the possession of 20g of heroin and was referred to a rehabilitation centre for three months.

-◼️
+...

 [Data](articles/10d92ef2.json)